Toronto Stock Exchange: LongPoint Asset Management Inc. Opens the Market

-Toronto, Ontario--(Newsfile Corp. - June 6, 2025) - Steve Hawkins, Chief Executive Officer, LongPoint Asset Management Inc. ("LongPoint") and his team, joined Graham MacKenzie, Managing Director, Exchange Traded Products, Toronto Stock Exchange (TSX), to open the market and celebrate the launch of Canada's first Double Levered Single Stock ETFs.
-This includes six new ETFs:
+Toronto, Ontario--(Newsfile Corp. - June 12, 2025) - Steve Hawkins, Chief Executive Officer, LongPoint Asset Management Inc. ("LongPoint") and his team, joined Graham MacKenzie, Managing Director, Exchange Traded Products, Toronto Stock Exchange (TSX), to open the market and celebrate the launch of their newest Triple-Leveraged ETFs providing exposure to Canadian Banks, Canadian Gold Miners, and US Treasuries.
+This launch included the following five new ETFs:

 Cannot view this video?
 Visit:

-These ETFs seek daily investment results that endeavour to correspond, before fees and expenses, to two times (2X) the daily return (on a percentage basis) of the respective common stock.
-The ETFs do not hedge their exposure to the U.S. dollar.
-The ETFs only trade in Canadian Dollars.

-These new ETFs offer active Canadian investors a Canadian-domiciled, TSX-listed solution-trading in Canadian dollars-that enables them to tactically position their portfolios around company-specific news, technical signals, market events, or fundamental price outlooks.
+The introduction of these five new leveraged and inverse leveraged ETFs will give sophisticated active investors access to advanced trading tools directly through a Canadian exchange and in Canadian dollars - offering an attractive alternative to Canadian Banks, Canadian Gold Miners and US Treasuries.

 With this launch, LongPoint continues to establish itself as a leader in innovative ETF solutions.
-The company entered the levered ETF market in December 2024 with its crude oil and natural gas ETFs and followed that this May with the launch of Canada's first triple levered index ETFs.
+The company entered the levered ETF market in December 2024 with its crude oil and natural gas ETFs, followed that this May with the launch of Canada's first triple levered index ETFs and followed that last week with the launch of Canada's first double levered single stock ETFs.

 LongPoint also operates a Partnership ETF platform - a unique structure that streamlines the launch, management, and growth of ETFs for its partners.